hannah-aught/hybridization-number-sat/README.md

 ## Options

--h/--help   Display documentation.
+-h/--help   Display documentation. <br>
--d  Print debug messages for where each variable starts.
+-d  Print debug messages for where each variable starts. <br>
 -t  Time limit in seconds for the SAT solver.
-Default is 3600.
+Default is 3600. <br>
 -o  Output directory for the results.
-If unspecified, results are only printed to stdout.
+If unspecified, results are only printed to stdout. <br>
 -n  Number of internal nodes to build the initial graph with.
-Default is n + m where n = number of rows, m = number of cols in input.
+Default is n + m where n = number of rows, m = number of cols in input. <br>
 -b  Initial upper bound.
 Default is also n + m.